Mohammad-Abohasan/Mastering-JavaScript-in-20-Days/Day1.md

 // isCorrect(guess) should return true if the guess matches the fact's answer const isCorrect = (guess) => guess === fact.answer.toString();

-// TODO 6A: Use a for loop to add a click event listener to each of
+// TODO 6A: Use a for loop to add a click event listener to each of the optionButtons for(let button of optionButtons) {
+  button.addEventListener("click", (event) => {

-// TODO 6B: Within the event handler function, display the fact's explanation by setting the text of the explanation element
+    // TODO 6B: Within the event handler function, display the fact's explanation by setting the text of the explanation element explanation.textContent = fact.explanation;

     // TODO 7: Within the event handler function,
-// Use a for loop to disable all the option buttons
+    // Use a for loop to disable all the option buttons for(let button of optionButtons) {
+      disable(button);
+    }

     // TODO 8: Within the event handler function,
     // Get the guessed value from the clicked button
     // Use a conditional to compare the guess to the fact's answer
-// and add the "correct"/"incorrect" class as appropriate
+    // and add the "correct"/"incorrect" class as appropriate event.target.className = isCorrect(event.target.value) ? "correct" : "incorrect";
+    // or event.target.classList.add("<correct / incorrect>");
+  });
+}
 ```

 ---